skienzmatishun/rippreport/content/p/dollars-and-lives/index.md

 ---
-title: "DOLLARS AND LIVES"
+title: DOLLARS AND LIVES
 date: 2020-12-05
-thumbnail: "img/dollars-and-lives.jpg"
+thumbnail: img/dollars-and-lives.jpg
 categories:
 - freaky-friday
 tags:
 - christmas-parade
 - covid-19
 - fairhope-pier
 - raines
 - waterfront-project
 - wilson
 authors:
 - admin
+alttags: "Stack of US currency with a $10 bill featuring George Washington wearing a face mask, referencing Fairhope’s waterfront pr..."
 ---
 ## DOLLARS

 The City of Fairhope’s 6.2 million dollar waterfront project became a political hot potato during the last municipal election.
 Politicians put their feet in their mouths and now are trying to spin a new narrative.
 The new narrative will be what Mayor Sullivan and the, other Mayor, Jack Burrell want.